-- Love Hurts: When the Prince is found and she had to return to her world, Meteor decides to wipe out Shun' memories about her.
-Comet calls her on this, which is pretty strong because Comet is such a sweet girl she rarely lost her temper, also because Meteor had grown into likeable character at this point.
-Meteor's response is one of the most poignant scene in this series.
+- Love Hurts: When the Prince is found and she had to return to her world, Meteor decides to wipe out Shun's memories about her.
+Comet calls her on this, which is pretty surprising because Comet is such a sweet girl who rarely loses her temper and also because Meteor had grown into likeable character at this point.
+Meteor's response is one of the most poignant scenes in this series.
 Played for Laughs in the last scenes of the series, where Meteor comically regrets her decision to mindwipe Shun.

 - Magic Wand: They don't call her "baton girl" for nothing.

 - Nice Girl: Comet, in spades.
-She won't look out of places as Sakura's friend.
+She wouldn't look out of place as Sakura's friend.

 - Nice Guy: Shun Imagawa, Up to Eleven.

-- Nice Job Fixing It, Anti-Villain: *sigh* She should listen to Mook more.
+- Nice Job Fixing It, Anti-Villain: Meteor should really listen to Mook more...